noduslabs/generate-fractal-signal/README.md

 - `scaleGrow`: grow scale by a factor of `0.5` for each step, that is, the next one is `2^(4.5^0.5)`, then `2^(5^0.5)` etc. resulting in the scale lengths 5, 8, etc. until it reaches 128.

-- `signalType`: "fractal" — the others don't work so well for now.
+- `signalType`: "Fractal" is the default value.
+See below for all possible signal types.

+- `streaming`: "false" — do not stream the results.
+If set to true, will stream the results.
+Useful for values that are above 100, so you can capture the events in real-time.

 As a result, you'll generate a JSON object as a response, which has the `timeSeries` property with an array of results, and there are other properties that contain information about the DFA alpha component (`1.04` in this case, almost perfectly fractal), and your initial parameters.